raighnew/tinyurl-go/README.md

-# tinyurl-go
-Implementing Tinyurl with go
+Implementing tiny-url with go, this is my first golang project, thanks for [go-gin-example](https://github.com/eddycjy/go-gin-example).